DoodleScheduling/k8svault-controller/README.md

 # k8svault-controller

 A controller for Kubernetes with the ability to add k8s native secrets to hashicorp vault.
-It might happen that you need secrets in vault however all existing toolchains are using Kubernetes secrets.
+It might happen that you need secrets in vault however all tooling you are using is based on Kubernetes secrets.
 This controllers makes sure that secrets and fields are available in vault as well.

 It does this by adding certain annotations to a Secret resource.